 As the world’s first institute dedicated to research and teaching of tropical medicine, LSTM has been working with partners on Global Health challenges since 1898.
-Our commitment to this agenda is more important than ever as we tackle the greatest global health crisis of our generation.
+Our commitment to this agenda is more important than ever as we move forward and welcome students from across the globe in September 2021.

-Within this context, we have reflected and considered on our plans for the September 2020 intake.
 At the forefront of any considerations are the health and safety of our students and staff.
 We are also working with the latest advice and guidance from the UK Government.

-In all of our face to face teaching and laboratory sessions, we will follow UK government guidelines on social distancing as required at the time.
+In all of our face-to-face teaching and laboratory sessions, we will follow UK government guidelines on social distancing as required at the time.

-As further details emerge, we will be updating our frequently asked questions to ensure that we provide you with the latest information as it is becomes confirmed.
+We will be updating our frequently asked questions to ensure that we provide you with the latest information as we progress with our plans.